DIY Outdoor Holiday Containers

 Gathering Holiday Container Materials

-Winter branches and dried flowers can be purchased, but it’s more cost effective if you have these materials in your own landscape or garden.
+Winter branches and dried flowers can be purchased, but it’s more cost-effective if you have these materials in your own landscape or garden.
 Pine, fir, or spruce branches are perfect for that touch of greenery.
-Holly and winter berry branches will add color and substance as will red twig dogwood or curly willow branches.
-If you have ornamental grasses with dried seed heads or hydrangeas with dried flower heads, these add substance to outdoor winter containers, especially if given a little glitz with metallic spray paint.
-Finally, pine cones, magnolia seed heads or sweet gum balls make an excellent addition, so use them if you have them.
+Holly and winterberry branches will add color and substance as will red twig dogwood or curly willow branches.
+If you have ornamental grasses with dried seed heads or dried hydrangea flowers, these add extra beauty, especially if given a little glitz with metallic spray paint.
+Finally, pine cones, magnolia seed heads, or sweet gum balls make

 Creating these containers is no different than putting together a large winter bouquet, but instead of a vase, you use a planter with potting mix.
 Long branches make bolder showpieces with bigger impact, so start with branches that are at least 2-3 feet in length, and trim them as needed.